A Study of Pain Relief Using Gabapentin After Head and Neck Cancer Surgery

 Open to people ages 18 years and up

-- Patients undergoing head and neck cancer ablation with concomitant free flap reconstruction surgery at UCDMC.
-There will be two groups.
+- Patients undergoing major head and neck surgery with concomitant free flap reconstruction surgery at UCDMC (oncology and non-oncologic): There will be two groups.
 Group 1 will include reconstruction with fibula free flap only.
 Group 2 will include any other free flap reconstruction, including scapular free flap, radial forearm free flap, anterolateral thigh free flap, anteromedial thigh free flap, and latissimus dorsi free flap.

 - Patients naïve to gabapentin